Stroke is a largely preventable event. Many risks can be reduced by making lifestyle changes.

 - Your medical history — if you have previously had a stroke, transient ischaemic attack (TIA) or heart attack, your risk of stroke is higher.

-Ischaemic strokes, the most common type of stroke, occur when blood clots block the flow of blood to the brain.
+Ischaemic strokes, the most common type of stroke, occur when blood clots block the flow of blood in the arteries to the brain.
 Blood clots typically form in areas where the arteries have been narrowed or blocked by fatty cholesterol-containing deposits known as 'plaques'.
 This narrowing of the arteries is caused by atherosclerosis.

 As we get older our arteries become narrower, but certain things can dangerously accelerate the process.
 These risks include: